SufyanDahalan/VSWorkbench/docs/thesis/Include/Thesis.md

 Docusaurus is a tool developed by facebook that enables developers to write documentation in markdown and deploy it without needing to dive into the details of building and deploying a documentation website.
 It outputs a static website and does not create the need for server side services that will need maintenance and will incur costs.
-The static build can also be deployed on gitlab using gitlab pages with the help of cicd and gitlab ci.
+The static build can also be deployed on GitLab using GitLab pages with the help of cicd and GitLab ci.

 The process is as follows:

-1. The developer defines a gitlab ci job, named pages, in the repository's gitlab-ci.yml file.
+1. The developer defines a GitLab ci job, named pages, in the repository's GitLab-ci.yml file.
-2. When a commit is pushed into remote (aka gitlab server), the `pages` job runs on the repository where it is defined.
-It builds the website according to the steps predefined in the gitlab ci job, and saves the build in an artifact
+2. When a commit is pushed into remote (aka GitLab server), the `pages` job runs on the repository where it is defined.
+It builds the website according to the steps predefined in the GitLab ci job, and saves the build in an artifact
-3. The gitlab ci artifact, which contains the website build, will then be accessible by the end users through a domain made availabe by gitlab.
-It usually follows the following syntax? : [gitlab username].gitlab.ioa/[repository name].
+3. The GitLab ci artifact, which contains the website build, will then be accessible by the end users through a domain made availabe by GitLab.
+It usually follows the following syntax? : [GitLab username].GitLab.ioa/[repository name].
 Alternatively, the developer can bind the artifact to a domain name of his own choosing, e.g. VSWorkbench.Dahalan.De

-4. When an enduser navigates to the url to which the artifact is mapped, the gitlab servers/CDN? send a reply with the artifact.
+4. When an enduser navigates to the url to which the artifact is mapped, the GitLab servers/CDN? send a reply with the artifact.
 The artifact will contain
 HTML, CSS, JS, and possibly assets (images, pdfs, etc.) that the end user's browser can parse and build the website from.

-Gitlab CI and docusaurus dramatically decrease the overhead of generating and hosting documentation, enabling the developer to focus on major tasks such as new features, refactoring or pull requests.
+GitLab CI and docusaurus dramatically decrease the overhead of generating and hosting documentation, enabling the developer to focus on major tasks such as new features, refactoring or pull requests.

 ## npm, npm scripts